 by Ben McLeod If you want the sharpest pictures that your lens can give you, remember not to use its largest and smallest apertures.
 Most… Read More »Tiny Tips 8: Best Apertures for Sharpness

 Selecting a lens for Macro Photography starts with the question: What is Macro Photography?

-When objects in front of a lens are captured at almost their same size (1:1) on the camera’s sensor, that is Macro Photography.
+When objects in front of a lens are captured at almost the same size (1:1) on the camera’s sensor, that is Macro Photography.
 For this, special lenses are used.
-These lenses are typically able to focus very close to the front element of the lens.
+These lenses are typically able to focus very near the front element of the lens.
 Their design and clarity need to be exceptional in order to get pleasing results.

 That’s a big question!
 You have the money, so should you buy that high-quality lens that you’ve been looking at for a year?
 Your Grandma gave you a thousand dollars; do you buy the sophisticated camera that everybody’s been raving about?
 A loony truck driver crashed into your car and your insurance money’s come through!
 You figure you don’t need another car… Should you upgrade all your photography gear?Read More »Should You Upgrade Your Camera or Not?